This section provides information on WordPress and PHP sessions.

 Evidence of this issue can be detected by inspecting the header.
 The session cookie is always set on every page load:

 The best way to determine which plugin or theme is preventing caching is to search your site's plugin and theme code for the

 curl -sI example.com after each of the following steps, until you determine which component is breaking the cache:

-To check your theme, use your default theme (twentynineteen for example), and check for the cookie.
+Use your default theme (twentynineteen for example) and check for the cookie.

-To see if a plugin is breaking the cache, disable the plugins one by one.
+Disable the plugins one by one to see if a plugin is breaking the cache.
 Do not forget to clear the cache from the Pantheon dashboard every time that you disable a plugin.
 The first plugin disabled which makes the cache work again is most likely the culprit.